montoyamoraga/intro-to-computer-networks-for-artists/README.md

 This is a project by [Aarón Montoya-Moraga](https://montoyamoraga.io/).

+## Goals

+* Setup connections between computers
+* Explain servers and clients

+## Constraints

+* Open source
+* As cheap as possible
+* As easy as possible
+* All desktop operating system
+* Unidirectional communication, like postcards :)
+* Not permanent

 ## Instructions

 Check if you have Node.js, if not, please install it.

-We will use ngrok or port forwarding.
+We will use port forwarding.

 ## Dependencies